‘Phantom Thread’ Review: Paul Thomas Anderson and Daniel Day-Lewis Fashion Another Hit

 This personal touch makes a convenient metaphor for directors and their films; all great movie artists leave hidden personal touches in their work.
 It’s worth considering what writer/director Paul Thomas Anderson and star Daniel Day-Lewis may have tucked away below the surface of Phantom Thread, their fascinating new film.
 In its early scenes, it is all about Day-Lewis’ Reynolds, a brilliant but irascible designer.
 Then its story expands to include Alma, and her attempts to maintain a relationship with the mercurial Reynolds.
 In doing so, it suggests a very personal subtext to this movie about how hard (but potentially rewarding) it is to live with great but difficult artists.

-This reading seems particularly apt if the rumors are this really is Daniel Day-Lewis’ final role before retirement.
+This reading seems particularly apt if the rumors are true, and this really is Daniel Day-Lewis’ final role before retirement.
 For 30 years, Day-Lewis has reigned as one of the most respected movie actors of his generation, famous (or perhaps notorious) for his intense Method technique; supposedly he never broke character on the set of Steven Spielberg’s Lincoln and spent his lunches on Martin Scorsese’s Gangs of New York sharpening his character’s knives.
 It doesn’t seem like a stretch to draw a comparison between Day-Lewis’ obsessive preparations and the toll they could take on the people in his private life, and Reynolds’ ornery demands of his staff and loved ones, and to consider Phantom Thread as part curtain call and part act of self-reflection by a man taking stock of his life and reckoning with the cost of making beautiful art for a living.

 Reynolds’ particular demands require his employees at the House of Woodcock to tend to his every whim and demand.
 His breakfasts are a sacred time of quiet contemplation; any interruption is treated like a personal betrayal.
 Heaven help anyone who has to deliver bad news, or even benign news like a wedding invitation, during his tea.
 And don’t you dare butter your toast loudly, unless you want a lecture about how movement and noise can be terrible distractions.